thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 variable called user, and call its `getName()` method").

 There are quite a lot of possibilities in attribute values: messages, variable expressions... and quite a lot more.
-Next chapter will show us what all these possibilities are.
+The next chapter will show us what all these possibilities are.